rdwz/astro-design/CONTRIBUTING.md

 ## Contributing to Astro

+It's awesome that you want to contribute to Astro!
+Before proceeding, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

 Our design system and components are documented with [Docz](https://www.docz.site/) and hosted by [GitHub Pages](https://pages.github.com/).
 Its documentation can be viewed at [magnetis.github.io/astro](https://magnetis.github.io/astro/).

 ## Table of contents